epfl-ada/ada-2021-project-teamphilippe/README.md

       ├── extract.py                    # Functions to perform Named Entity Recognition to extract quotes about Mark Zuckerberg and Facebook
       ├── group.py                      # Clusters, distance computations, pre-processing of quotes and people related functions
-      ├── group_visualisations.py       # Functions to visualise grouping on attributes and clusters (Plotly and seaborn) ├── regression.py                 # Functions to perform regression analysis automatically stats models as well as visualise the response of input variables with the outcomes.
+      ├── group_visualisations.py       # Functions to visualise grouping on attributes and clusters (Plotly and seaborn) ├── regression.py                 # Functions to perform regression analysis automatically with statsmodels as well as visualise the response of input variables with the outcomes
       ├── sentiment.py                  # Functions to predict, aggregate and visualise sentiments in the quotes ├── sentiment_visualisations.py   # Functions to visualise sentiment (Plotly and seaborn) ├── stock.py                      # Functions to handle and visualise stock data ├── utility.py                    # Functions to handle the whole Quotebank data set (stream processing functions), preprocess it and sample from it
       ├── wikidata.py                   # Wikidata related functions to add speaker information to the quotes with an identified speaker
-├── TeamPhilipe-Project-Notebook.ipynb  # Notebook containing the execution of all the functions, comments and visualisations ├── requirements.txt                    # List of all the package (and version) needed to run our project └── README.md
+├── TeamPhilipe-Project-Notebook.ipynb  # Notebook containing the execution of all the functions, comments and visualisations ├── requirements.txt                    # List of all the packages (and versions) needed to run our project └── README.md
 ```
 ## Package installation